School Play Program

 During the rehearsal process, the cast becomes an ensemble and, together, builds a show.

 Rehearsals are generally held twice a week after school.
-Additional rehearsals are sometimes scheduled during lunchtimes and on some weekend days.
+Additional rehearsals are sometimes scheduled during school holidays.
 You will receive a detailed rehearsal schedule prior to the first rehearsal.
 Please mark your calendars at that time!
 Depending on the scenes scheduled, your child may not be called to every rehearsal.

-Send in a peanut-free snack and beverage, along with a note for the office (that allows your child to stay after school), to each rehearsal.
+Please bring a peanut-free snack and beverage, along with your child’s script to each rehearsal.

 Children are expected to work on their lines and music at home.
 They should come to rehearsals prepared for the scenes scheduled, and ready to listen, try hard, have fun and be respectful of others.